Who are we?

 We are currently in need of volunteers to help with waste removal.
 We are look for people who can remove the garbage totes on Sunday nights to the parking lot in order to be emptied on Monday.

 During the year we will be holding several fundraising events, such as the "Coffee Hound" Days.
 These funds are used to support the Friends of Ellicott, Inc in their agreement with Erie County for the Bark Park.
-You can also support the group by a membership to the Friends of Ellicott.
-There is a $20 annual membership fee you can join online.
+You can also support the group with a $20 yearly membership to the Friends of Ellicott.

 We have an ongoing fundraiser with Amazon.Com!
 A percentage of every purchase you make on Amazon will be donated to Friends of Ellicott.
 Simply go to www.friendsofellicott.org/amazon/ This will direct the donation to our group.